folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 HAZELCAST_VERTX_PORT = 5702<br/>
 HAZELCAST_PORT = 5701<br/>
 HAZELCAST_IP = $(OKAPI_SERVICE_HOST)<br/>
+HAZELCAST_FILE = /hazelcast/hazelcast.xml<br/>

 ### Crunchy-Postgres in Kubernetes/Rancher Notes:

 -Currently testing out crunchy-postgres Kubernetes solution.<br/>
 -Running as a Kubernetes *Stateful Set*, with one primary and two replica pods.
 Replica pods are read-only.<br/>
--Using *Persistent Volume Claims* for Rancher Folio-Project, provisioned with vSphere Storage Class.<br/>
+-Using *Persistent Volume Claims* for Rancher Folio Project, provisioned with vSphere Storage Class.<br/>
 -Not sure if we would run like this in Production yet, as we haven't load tested it.
 It is a possibility for those looking for a complete Rancher/Kubernetes/Container solution, and being actively developed.<br/>
 -Volumes for persistent data as well as SQL execution need to be added to the pg-folio and pg-okapi *statefulset* Workloads:<br/>